Assistant Professor of Elementary Education

 Area of Work and Concentration at Lesley: Elementary Education

-Representative List of Recent Courses Taught: Elementary Education; Senior Practicum and Seminar; Language Arts and Literature; Teaching, Learning and Social Responsibility; Literacy; The Integration of the Language Arts
+Representative List of Recent Courses Taught: Elementary Education; Senior Practicum and Seminar; Language Arts and Literature; Teaching, Learning and Social Responsibility; Literacy; The Integration of the Language Arts; The Teaching of Writing K-12

 Education: BS, University of Vermont; MEd, PhD, Boston College